clarkedarkmatter/carrieforky-0d637/content/pages/issues.md

           developmental cycle to help our students be more successful.
       - question: How can we better protect our students?
         answer: >
-          **School Safety**: We need student resource officers (SRO's) back in our district.
+          We need student resource officers (SRO's) returned to the schools in our district as soon as legislatively possible.

           Our children are too important to be left unprotected.
       - question: What about public vs. private schools?
         answer: >
           **School Choice**: Students and parents should have the ability to